JessicaBassil/JessicaBassil/README.md

 -->
 <br />

-:computer: I'm a full stack developer striving to improve my skills and conribute to new and existing softwares.
+:computer: I'm a full stack developer striving to improve my skills and contribute to new and existing softwares.
 <br />

 :snowflake: I'm especially invested in React stacks such as MERN stack as well as firebase.